-This is a story that I heard from my father and he heard from his father.
+This is a story that I heard from my father and he heard from his father and so forth and so on.

-There's a family legend that a great grandfather of mine named Josiah, who lived in Maryland on a tobacco plantation, had a bet with a neighbor's son who lived across from them on the west bank of the Potomac.
+There's a family legend that a great grandfather of mine named Josiah, who lived in Maryland on a tobacco plantation in the mid 1700s, had a bet with a neighbor's son who lived across from them on the west bank of the Potomac.
 The "High Bank" they called it back then for various reasons.
-Anyway, it is said he bet a young George Washington a silver dollar that he would lose his virginity to a slave girl.
+Anyway, it is said he bet Augustine Washington's son Georgie a silver dollar that he would lose his virginity to a slave girl.

 He knew it was a sure bet too.
 One reason he was so sure was he had overheard his daughters joking about the young Washington's teeth many times.
 Anyone conversing with him was familiar with the odor...
 And the second reason was that it was the 18th century, all young men who grew up on plantations lost their virginity this way.